Psvensso/react-starter-book/components-local-state.md

 }
 ```

 Now we are getting close to something that looks as a model.
 And yes, the state and props can be looked at as the model but there is no binding going on.
-Were only rendering what we see and we don't update "the model" here.
+Were only rendering what we see and we don't update "the model" here, state and props are read only.

-Next we would like to update our state in a setInterval loop.
-The constructor is all about bootstrapping static content like state but for this we need to look at React´s lifecycle.
+Next we would like to **update** our state in a setInterval loop.
+We can update our state in the setState method but lets first look into when we should call setState.

 **Lifecycle hooks**